igbatov/sci-map/README.md

 For example Human produces Science, Languages, Arts, Philosophy, Countries, Companies and so on And Science is just and name for group of other groups - namely Physics, Medicine, Mathematics, Economics and so on.

+In contrast to connections between phenomenas partition of phenomenas on groups is subjective and can have multiple equally useful variants.

-Also, very often we still do not know exactly what really produces phenomena, but know correlations and have some ideas (hypothesis, theories) of mechanisms and maybe some facts these ideas is based on.
-We know that this hypothesis should be verified by further experiments.
+Also, it is important that very often we do not know yet exactly what really produces phenomena We know maybe some correlations and have some hypothesis or theories about it.
+We know that this hypothesis should be further verified by experiments.

-And also some phenomenas involve a complex concepts that has its non-trivial structure.
+Also, some phenomenas involve a complex concepts that has its non-trivial structure.
 (For example a cell is such a complex phenomena with its structure).

-And last but not least we have questions that one wants to answer.
+And last but not least one may have questions that she seeks to answer.

 With this in mind let's define structure of map

 ### Phenomena-produces-phenomena structure
 Node can have one of the following types
-- phenomena - depicts anything that expresses itself somehow (atom, medicine, fish, war and so on)
+- phenomena - depicts anything that expresses itself somehow (atom, medicine, fish, war, etc.)
 - theory (idea, hypothesis) - is a description of how a phenomenas functions based on other already-known phenomenas (fact is special case of phenomena).
-Theory may have different alternatives.
-For example theory of strings has different alternatives.
+Theory may have different alternatives (for example theory of strings has different alternatives).
 - fact - is a special case of phenomena that can be described as a result of experiment and may be used as an argument for or against a theory
 - question - is an open question that has no yet answered.
 For example "Measurement Problem" in quantum mechanics
-- group - used as an auxiliary node to group together other nodes - for example "Atoms" is group for phenomena nodes "Hydrogen Atom", "Helium Atom" and so on
+- group - used as an auxiliary node to groups together other nodes - for example "Atoms" is group for phenomena nodes "Hydrogen Atom", "Helium Atom" and so on

 And there are following type of connections between nodes
 - produces - connect phenomena-causes to phenomena-consequences, for example fields produces atoms that produces molecules that produces cells that produces human that produces mathematics, spaceships, revolutions and so on